Frequently Asked Questions

 - Evidence of compliance with “safe space” requirements.

 A document called Safe Church Self-Audit can be found in the “Forms and Templates” section of the ECCT Safe Church Training folder.

 Where can I find the ECCT Model Policies?

-On ECCT’s website, you can find all the policies and guidelines to keep the community safe in the Safe Church folder, linked here.
+On ECCT’s website, you can find all the policies and guidelines to keep the community safe in the Database for Safe Church Resources folder, linked here.

 I’m concerned that something might have happened that I need to report.
 What should I do?

 There are documents in the Safe Church Policies folder, linked here, that provide guidance about what to do if you have reason to believe a report should be made to child or adult protective services.

 What other resources are available?

-There are many resources found in the Database for Safe Church Resources on the ECCT Safe Church Training website folder, including forms, guidelines, and policies related to ministry with adults and children.
+There are many resources found in the Database for Safe Church Resources on the ECCT Safe Church Training homepage, including forms, guidelines, and policies related to ministry with adults and children.